ZJT26142/Auto-Chat/README.md

-This app is in Mandarin
+This is a chat robot app in Mandarin

 This app can be found at https://vialor-auto-chat.glitch.me/ or you need node to run this app locally.

 !!!
-Please, please do not send to many messages in a single day because I am using a free API here.
+Please, please do not send too many messages in a single day because I am using a free API here.